-This committee shall oversee the program of study leading to the Doctor of Philosophy degree in Biomedical Sciences, Masters of Science in Clinical Research, Masters of Science in Biomedical Research and Masters of Science in Biomedical Technology.
-The associate or assistance dean for student affairs shall be an ex-officio of this committee.
-It is the responsibility of the GEBSC to make policy recommendations concerning admissions, curriculum, graduation, the assignment of research advisors and the possible waiver of course work towards awarding of the Ph.D. and Masters degrees.
-GEBSC appoints sub-committees int eh areas of admission, curriculum and evaluation and student academic progress and promotion.
-Students who have met all the requirements are recommended by the associate or assistant dean for student affairs to the APC as candidates for receipt of the respective appropriate degree.
+Oversees the program of study leading to the Doctor of Philosophy degree in Biomedical Sciences as well as the Master of Science degrees in Biomedical Research, Biomedical Technology, and Clinical Research.
+It is the responsibility of the GEBSC to make policy recommendations concerning admissions, curriculum, graduation, the assignment of research advisors and the possible waiver of course work towards awarding of the Ph.D. in Biomedical Sciences and M.S. degrees in Biomedical Research (MSBR), Biomedical Technology (MSBT) and Clinical Research (MSCR).
+It shall also recommend individuals to the APC.

-4.2.14.
-Graduate Medical Education Committee
+4.2.5 Graduate Medical Education Programs